projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

   reads/writes physical configuration space on behalf of UOS.
 To do this, device model is linked with lib pci access to access physical PCI device.

+MSI-X table emulation
+*********************

+VM accesses to MSI-X table should be trapped so that hypervisor has the information to map the virtual vector and physical vector.
+EPT mapping should be skipped for the 4KB pages having MSI-X table.

+There are three situations for the emulation of MSI-X table:

+- **Service VM**: accesses to MSI-X table are handled by HV MMIO handler (4KB adjusted up and down).
+HV will remap interrupts.
+- **Post-launched VM**: accesses to MSI-X Tables are handled by DM MMIO handler (4KB adjusted up and down) and when DM (Service VM) writes to the table, it will be intercepted by HV MMIO handler and HV will remap interrupts.
+- **Pre-launched VM**: Writes to MMIO region in MSI-X Table BAR handled by HV MMIO handler.
+If the offset falls within the MSI-X table (offset, offset+tables_size), HV remaps interrupts.

 .. _interrupt-remapping: